 The goal of the Conservation Element of the Comprehensive Plan is to "ensure the protection of Escambia County's natural resources".
 Objectives and Policies in this section set forth requirements to "effectively manage the natural resources of Escambia County through sound conservation principles".
 Additionally, surface water resource Objectives and Policies aim to "Protect and improve the quality, biological health, and natural function of all surface water systems to preserve their ecological and aesthetic values."
 This includes "implementing the stormwater management policies of the Infrastructure Element to improve existing stormwater management systems and ensure the provision of stormwater management facilities concurrent with the demand for such facilities".
 Finally, the Conservation Element includes Objectives and Policies that "require and encourage land development and landscaping practices that conserve, appropriately use, and protect native vegetation, and that maintain and enhance plant species diversity."
-With regard to stormwater management, a Policy "recognizes that a healthy, diverse, and well-managed urban forest is an important public asset.
-The County will preserve, maintain, and support the urban forest, requiring the maximum practical preservation of existing native vegetation with all development."
+With regard to stormwater management, a Policy "recognizes that a healthy, diverse, and well-managed urban forest, requiring the maximum practical preservation of existing native vegetation with all development."